magladko/jpamb/README.md

 ### Source code

 The source code is located under the `src/main/java`.
-A simple solution that analyze the source code directly using the [tree-sitter library](https://tree-sitter.github.io/tree-sitter/) is located at `solutions/syntaxer.py`.
+A simple solution that analyzes the source code directly using the [tree-sitter library](https://tree-sitter.github.io/tree-sitter/) is located at `solutions/syntaxer.py`.